Battle of Lanzerath Ridge: German plans

-Kampfgruppe Peiper's initial position was in the forest around Blankenheim, Germany east of the German-Belgium border and the Siegfried Line.
+Kampfgruppe Peiper's initial position was in the forest around Blankenheim, Germany, east of the German-Belgium border and the Siegfried Line.
 Once the infantry captured Lanzerath, Sepp Dietrich's Sixth Panzer Army led by Kampfgruppe Peiper would proceed without delay.
 The infantry would then secure the right flank of the attack route near Losheimergraben.
 Peiper's goal was to cross the Meuse River at Huy, Belgium.

 Despite the losses that had brought the Allies to the border of their homeland, German morale was surprisingly strong.
 The men knew the Allies were demanding an unconditional surrender.
 They were now fighting for the fatherland, defending the soil of their country, not just fighting for Hitler.

 Dietrich knew the plan had flaws.
-The Germans had captured the same terrain during the summer of 1940 in three days.
+The Germans had captured the same terrain during the spring of 1940 in three days.
 Now they were being asked to do it in winter in five days.
 The plan counted on bad weather to keep the Allied planes grounded.
-Dietrich only had one-quarter the fuel they needed; their plan counted on capturing Allied fuel depots and keeping to an ambitious timetable.
-Dietrich's assigned route (or Rollbahn) included narrow roads – in many places single-tracks – which would force units of the Kampfgruppe to tail each other, creating a column of infantry and armor up to 25 km long.
+Dietrich only had one-quarter the fuel needed; the plan counted on capturing Allied fuel depots and keeping to an ambitious timetable.
+Dietrich's assigned route (or Rollbahn) included narrow roads – in many places single tracks – which would force units of the Kampfgruppe to tail each other, creating a column of infantry and armor up to 25 km long.
 The roads would prevent the attackers from concentrating their forces in the blitzkrieg fashion which had served them so well in the past.
 The main roads designated for their use had many hairpin turns and traversed steep hillsides that would delay his already slow-moving towed artillery and bridging trains.
-Dietrich knew that a determined fight at one of these critical choke points by even a token U.S. force could seriously impede his schedule.
-When Hitler's operations officer Generaloberst Alfred Jodl gave him his orders, Dietrich yelled, "I'm a general, not a bloody undertaker!"
+Dietrich knew that a determined fight at one of these critical choke points by even a token American force could seriously impede his schedule.
+When Hitler's operations officer, Generaloberst Alfred Jodl, gave him his orders, Dietrich yelled, "I'm a general, not a bloody undertaker!"